‘608 Brunswick Street, Fortitude Valley’

 4ZZZ was an alternative radio station that obtained a special educational licence back in 1975 and played the Who’s ‘We won’t get fooled again’ at its first broadcast.
 It had grown out of the New Left’s experience of the Vietnam War, conscription, and women’s rights.
 Zed fled its haven at the University of Queensland student union building when threatened with eviction by a National Party UQ student president, Victoria Brazil.

-In more militant times ’291′ had been bombed by a self-styled “leader of the fascist party in Australia, Gary Manghan.
+In more militant times ‘291’ had been bombed by a self-styled “leader of the fascist party in Australia, Gary Manghan.
 He was charged over the bombing, but was ultimately acquitted in September 1973.
 Manghan was let off by the court on a technicality despite very strong evidence against him.
 He worked at Bothwicks meatworks sometimes.
-The meatworkers union was led by communists back then and so the Special Branch needed a spy there and this budding fascist no doubt got the job.
+The meatworkers union was led by communists back then and so the Special Branch needed a spy at the workplace and this budding fascist no doubt got the job.
 He was also involved in other crimes and prostitution.
 He was known to brag about how often he was given lifts to demonstrations and public meetings by the Qld Special Branch — demonstrations where he acted as an agent provocateur along with a man known as ‘the Skull’.
 The bombing of the People’s Bookshop occurred on April 19, 1972.
-Sixteen sticks of gelignite exploded below the floor the Communist Party’s Brisbane office, lifting the floor of the building almost six centimetres off the ground.
+Sixteen sticks of gelignite exploded below the floor of the Communist Party’s Brisbane office, lifting it almost six centimetres.
 Later the same evening, three rifle shots ricocheted through the Maoist East Wind bookshop in George Street, Brisbane.

 One time I was at home in 608 Brunswick Street cooking spaghetti for tea when I heard a knock at the door.
 I went to the front door wearing an apron and holding some cheese and grater in my hand only to be confronted by a slightly pissed be-suited man in the doorway asking where the girls were.
 I said “Sorry mate, I don’t know what you’re talking about” and closed the door.